Vermont Senate passes coronavirus relief measures

-Lawmakers in Vermont returned to the golden dome Tuesday and passed a series of bills that would address coronavirus concerns such as layoffs and healthcare access.
+Vermont lawmakers returned to Montpelier on Tuesday and passed a series of bills to help the staste respond to the COVID-19 outbreak.

+Legislation passed Tuesday would make sure anyone who loses their job or has to leave one to care for someone who is ill will be eligible for unemployment benefits; ensures state and local elections can go forward later in the year; and temporarily modifies the state’s open meeting laws so local government can function remotely.

+The House is expected to vote on the issue Wednesday so it can be sent to the governor.

 “Addressing the COVID-19 pandemic is not the top priority, it is the only priority at this point,” said Senate President Tim Ashe.